- 4.7–6.7 in

 Song Sparrows walk or hop on the ground and flit or hop through branches, grass, and weeds.
 Song Sparrows stay low and forage secretively, but males come to exposed perches, including limbs of small trees, to sing.
 Courting birds fly together, fluttering their wings, with tails cocked up and legs dangling.
 Song Sparrows are primarily monogamous, but up to 20 percent of all Song Sparrows sire young with multiple mates each breeding season.
 In fall, juvenile Song Sparrows may band together in loose flocks around berry trees or water sources.
 Flight is direct and low on broad, rounded wings.
 Often flies only short distances between perches or to cover, characteristically pumping the tail downward as it flies.

-Song Sparrows are widespread and common across most of the continent, but populations experienced a small decline from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 130 million with 88 percent spending some part of the year in the U.S., 42 percent in Canada, and 6 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Song Sparrows have vanished from two islands off Southern California, the result of more frequent fires and introduced hares altering the sparrows’ habitat.
+Song Sparrows are widespread and common across most of the continent, but populations declined by over 30% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 130 million with 88% spending some part of the year in the U.S., 42% in Canada, and 6% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Song Sparrow is not on the 2014 State of the Birds Watch List.
+These birds have vanished from two islands off Southern California, the result of more frequent fires and introduced hares altering the sparrows’ habitat.
 Wetland losses in the San Francisco Bay area have meant declining populations of a saltmarsh race of the Song Sparrow in that area.

 - Arcese, Peter, Mark K. Sogge, Amy B. Marr and Michael A. Patten.
 2002.
 Song Sparrow (Melospiza melodia).
 In The Birds of North America, No. 704 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.